 SPRING RATE CHOICES The Kit offers none..
 This is very odd on the face of it.
 Morgan suspension specialists traditionally carry approximately eight (8) spring rate choices in stock to properly service his customers on the spot.
 (He often must order others.)
 The wide variation in Morgan classics specifications and driving styles demand this.
 Yet the Suplex kit purports to be a one-size-fits-all regardless of the subject Morgan's weight (which will range from 600-1100 kilos!), steering systems, horsepower (from 34 to 308 bhp!) or the owner driving style.
 How can that be possible?
 Is this package being sold with components created and tested for a 1980s 4/4?
 Ballard: the system was set up for a mid weight car but has been extensively tested from 750kg up to 950 kg (unladden) with no significant change in ride.
 Engines from 1.6 IL4, to 3.9 V8 and 3.7 V6.
 The ride frequency, which is what one feels, changes by only 6% between a 850kg car and a 950 kg car, so very little noticeable difference.
 Also the rising rate in bump means that in roll the spring rate increases as the car starts to roll, so a heavier car settles at a higher spring rate in roll, that in this case is less than a car on stiff linear main springs.

-STEERING DAMPERS It is reported that many of the package's users, including the designer himself, have created a strong front end vibration only curable with addon steering dampers.
-There is no surer sign than something is very amiss up front than the happily VERY rare need to use steering dampers on a Morgan.
+STEERING DAMPERS It is reported that many of the package's users, including the designer himself, have somehow created a strong front end vibration only curable with addon steering dampers.
+There is no surer sign than something is very amiss up with the Morgan geometry front than the VERY rare neccessity to add on use steering dampers on a Morgan.
 None of known components included in the package (steering races or shortened springs), supplied by others for decades have ever caused a wave of shimmying Morgans requiring steering dampers.
-With the hundreds of emoggers who fitted these components, only one developed a shimmy and he got rid of it by reinstalling his Morgan damper blades.
 So why are these so often needed with the addition of Suplex kit?
 Ballard maintains that the shimmy is caused by the Steering races.
 "It is of course not the SUPLEX RS kit that causes shimmy, though the loss of friction by no longer having a compressed rebound spring will further reduce the friction in the steering.
-It is well known that removing the friction steering damper/blades and fitting ball thrust races can result in shimmy, hence the need often in those cases for a hydraulic steering damper, like used on many modern sports cars."
+That may be a convenient excuse for poorly set up 1980 44 It is well known that removing the friction steering damper/blades and fitting ball thrust races can result in shimmy, hence the need often in those cases for a hydraulic steering damper, like used on many modern sports cars."

-Mr. Ballard is entirely mistaken here.
-Steering races were popularized by eMog in the early part of the last decade and hundreds of sets, were made for the forum members and customers of Mulfab much earlier than that by Mulfab, Different versions are available and the MMC has been using them on current production since 2008, also without need of steering dampers.
+Mr. Ballard is sadly mistaken here.
+Steering races were popularized by eMog in the early part of the last decade and hundreds of sets, were made for the forum members and Peter Mulberry much earlier than that.
+Long before Peter bought his Morgan.
+Different versions are available and the MMC has been using them on current production since 2008, also without need of steering dampers.

 PRICE is extraordinary, £595, excluding installation or shipping.
 With installation, figure on £1000 +.
 Yet if the same components are priced ex-Suplex separately..the pricing is inexplicable.
 How was the pricing calculated?
 Ballard makes no comment on this area.